Safe and Effective Use of Baricitinib and Remdesivir in Hospitalized Patients With Coronavirus (COVID-19)

 Anti-inflammatory properties of Baricitinib

 Baricitinib is a selective and reversible inhibitor of Janus Kinases (JAK) JAK1 and JAK2 originally approved for use in individuals with rheumatoid arthritis (RA).
 Its use has been justified by proven dampening of the inflammatory response[5].
 The JAK/STAT pathway has been identified as one of the subcellular pathways that mediate signal transduction of external stimuli to the nuclei of the cell, thereby mediating normal as well as aberrant immune responses.
 When cytokines attach to their receptors on the surface of the cell, a conformational change in the receptor leads to activation of the associated JAK complex.
 Once activated, the JAK complex autophosphorylates, creating a docking site for signaling molecules of the STAT family.
 The activated JAK complex also shows increased Janus Kinase activity leading to further phosphorylation of the STAT signaling pathway.
 The phosphorylated STAT molecules are then released from the receptor, translocate to the nucleus and lead to DNA sequence activation.
 This ultimately leads to target gene transcription[6].
 The JAK signaling pathway family includes 4 proteins, the JAK1, JAK2, JAK3, and tyrosine kinase 2 (TYK2)[7].
 Disruption of one or more of the JAK proteins is associated with an interruption in the signal transduction pathway and can lead to the beneficial effects of dampening a heightened immune response[8].
 Cytokines implicated in causing the cytokine storm like the IFN-γ, IL-6, etc. have a JAK-mediated mechanism of action.
 IL6 is associated with JAK1, JAK2, and TYK2[9], whereas IFN-γ activity is mediated by JAK1/JAK2[10].
 Stebbing and colleagues validated the above-mentioned mechanism in their study.
 On evaluating the in-vitro pharmacology in relevant leucocytes as well as in-vivo pharmacokinetics of Baricitinib, they were able to demonstrate inhibition of IL-2, IL-6, IL-10, IFN-γ, and GM-CSF[11].
-Image 1 depicts the mechanism of actions of Baricitinib.
+See Figure.
+Baricitinib Mechanism of Action

 Antiviral Activity of Baricitinib

 The potential antiviral activity of Baricitinib is embedded in the mechanism of viral cell entry of several viruses including SARS-CoV-2.
 The virus gains entry into the cells by a process known as clathrin-mediated endocytosis[12].
 Clathrin is a protein that is found in abundance on the inner surface of the cell membrane, this protein is involved in making the vesicle-like covering around the viral particle leading to endocytosis/entry into the cell.
 The first step in the process involves the binding of SARS-CoV-2 to the host cell surface receptor / ACE 2.
 This leads to the activation of 2 kinases, the AP2-associated protein kinase 1 (AAK-1) as well as the cyclin D-associated kinase (GAK).
 These two kinases namely the AAK-1 and the GAK lead to the activation of host proteins called the adaptor protein complexes (APs).
 These APs recruit clathrin to form the cage-like structure around the virus leading to endocytosis.
 Baricitinib has been shown to inhibit AAK-1, and this has been the basis of the proposed antiviral action[13].
-This mechanism of action was suggested by a London-based machine learning study (Benevolent)that evaluated a large repository of approved medications and found potential inhibitory activity at clinically achievable serum concentrations.
+This mechanism of action was suggested by a London-based machine learning study (Benevolent) that evaluated a large repository of approved medications and found potential inhibitory activity at clinically achievable serum concentrations.
 Baricitinib uniquely showed a high affinity for AAK-1 in comparison to other JAK inhibitors like Tofacitinib and Upadacitinib[14].
 It should be noted that SARS-CoV-2 utilizes several endocytotic pathways for viral entry and this benefit could easily be circumvented with viral utilization of an alternate endocytotic pathway[15].
 Image 2 depicts the proposed antiviral action of Baricitinib.

 Evidence